haugene/docker-transmission-openvpn/README.md

 to your request will be treated as "non-local" traffic and therefore be routed out through the VPN interface.

 ### How to fix this
-There are several ways to fix this.
 The container supports the `LOCAL_NETWORK` environment variable.
 For instance if your local network uses the IP range 192.168.0.0/24 you would pass `-e LOCAL_NETWORK=192.168.0.0/24`.
-Alternatively just proxy the traffic.

-#### Use preconfigured image
-You can use the proxy image haugene/transmission-openvpn-proxy that comes with a config that is configurable through environment variables.

-Start it like this:
+Alternatively you can reverse proxy the traffic through another container, as that container would be in the docker range.
+There is a reverse proxy being built with the container.
+You can run it using the command below or have a look in the repository proxy folder for inspiration for your own custom proxy.

 ```
 $ docker run -d \